 One downside of living in McVeytown is that it can take a long time to commute to work.
 In McVeytown, the average commute to work is 32.17 minutes, which is quite a bit higher than the national average.

-Being a small borough, McVeytown does not have a public transit system used by locals to get to and from work.
+McVeytown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of McVeytown citizens is a little higher than the average for US cities and towns: 21.88% of adults in McVeytown have at least a bachelor's degree.